heniu1985/taurus-mercatus/README.md

 To-do list:

 * Add function which will download all qoutes from Warsaw Stock Exchange.
+Must to change source of quoutes because of small call limit.
 * Indicators.py:
   * Add function to calculate Relative Strenght Index:
     1. Take data from 14 periods